marcin-chwedczuk/_blog/_posts/2016-10-31-using-tomcat-8.5-with-eclipse-neon.md

 #### There is no Tomcat 8.5 in my wizard (if you completed previous steps skip this secion)

-There is a bug in Eclipse that prevents some users from seeing Tomcat 8.5 option in thier wizards:
+There is a bug in Eclipse that prevents some users from seeing Tomcat 8.5 option in their wizards:
 ![Tomcat Welcome screen](assets/images/2016-10-31/4_env_1.png)

 The solution is simple, we manually change Tomcat version number say